 Alain is currently setting up an innovation and agility program to build new capabilities in the organization to support the organizational transformation.
 This program focusses on agile ways of working, including rapid prototyping and co-creation with customers.
 This program supports the company’s transformation to move the organization to a more self-organized organization.

 Catalyst.
 Engineer.
 Designer.
 Gregory has made a career of producing work that startles, gets the job done, and continually pushes boundaries in a broad range of fields that encompass the artistic as well as the practical and scientific.
-He is the creator of the iGNITE Convergence Program having been delivered to 1000's globally since it's creation in 2005; founder of iGNITIATE, an innovation strategy and industrial design firm specializing in disruptive design — the art and science of creating new and innovative products and services that can transform a product category, shake up a market, and ensure global firms’ continued growth; and also the co-founder of the international, Elle Decor and Architectural Digest, award-winning design brand gregorysung.
-Polletta is a true 21st-century Renaissance man whose R&D, start-ups and designs span many fields, including furniture, lighting, objects, nanotechnology, architecture (where he and his team have designed eye-catching facades for Louis Vuitton buildings under renovation), medical technology, computer memory devices, mobile phone software, and consumer product packaging.
-He and his team have brought high-tech R&D, design & commercialization to bear for such clients as Guzzini, Roche Bobois, Fujitsu, Louis-Vuitton, Pfizer and many others.
-Prior to iGNITIATE, Gregory worked at the legendary Xerox PARC Labs, the American Management System Center for Advanced Technology, and DARPA/Lawrence Livermore National Laboratory.
+He is the creator of the iGNITE Convergence Program in design, engineering and finance for innovation and new product development having been delivered to 1000’s globally since it’s creation in 2005; founder of iGNITIATE, an innovation strategy and industrial design firm specializing in disruptive design — the art and science of creating new and innovative products and services that can transform a product category, shake up a market, and ensure global firms’ continued growth; and also the co-founder of the international, Elle Decor and Architectural Digest, award-winning design brand gregorysung.
+Polletta is a true 21st-century Renaissance man whose R&D, start-ups and designs span many fields, including furniture, lighting, objects, nanotechnology, architecture ( where he and his team designed the worlds 1st moving pin facade system, TOPIADE for the Louis Vuitton Architecture Dept in 2006 ), medical device technology, computer memory devices, mobile phones, software, and consumer product packaging.
+He and his team have brought high-tech R&D, design ( such as REUTPALA for the World Retail Congress and presented to Alberto Alessi as a lifetime achievement award ) to bear for such clients as Guzzini, Roche Bobois, Fujitsu, Louis-Vuitton, Pfizer and many others.
+Prior to iGNITIATE, Gregory worked at the legendary Xerox PARC Labs, the American Management System Center for Advanced Technology, DARPA / Lawrence Livermore National Labs and may ohers.
 Gregory was named the 2014 most inspirational professor at France’s Grande Ecole Nationale des Ponts et Chaussées ENPC PhD Engineering and MBA program; a professor at the ENPC Paris Tech d.school; Parsons School of Design, Paris; the Royal College of Art, London; the Lucerne School of Art and Design, Switzerland and many other universities globally on the topics of design, industrial design, strategic management, R&D methods, leadership, entrepreneurship, new product development and innovation.